 End-of-the Quarter Evaluations: At the end of Autumn, Winter and Spring Quarters, History faculty are given forms by which they evaluate the performance and progress of each History graduate student in their class(es) or for whom they supervised HSTRY 600 or HSTRY 800 credits that quarter.
 The completed evaluation forms are submitted to the History Graduate Office and placed in the student's academic file.
 The End-of-the-Quarter Evaluations are not confidential and can be read by the student (see Student Academic Files below).

-Student Academic Files: A History graduate student can review the contents of his/her academic file, with the exception of confidential materials such as the letters of recommendation submitted as part of the graduate application materials and faculty letters submitted for promotion from the History MA program to the PhD program, and faculty comments for evaluation for graduate admission and for promotion to the History PhD program.
+Student Academic Files: A History graduate student can review the contents of his/her academic file, with the exception of confidential materials such as the letters of recommendation submitted as part of the graduate application materials and faculty letters submitted for promotion from the History M.A. program to the Ph.D. program, faculty comments for evaluation for graduate admission and for promotion to the History Ph.D, faculty letters in support of funding nominations, and annual review letters.
 A student who wants to review his/her file must contact the History Graduate Office to make an appointment.
 Academic files cannot be removed from the History Graduate Office.

 The History Graduate Office conducts a yearly (usually in Spring Quarter) satisfactory progress/ performance review of the Department’s graduate students.
 Students are alerted to issues regarding their performance and progress in the program.
 These include Xs, Is, and Ns on the transcript, deadlines for establishing graduate committees, and signing up for exams.
 Students are warned a year in advance if they are approaching the Graduate School’s time limit to complete degree requirements.